poi-vrc/poi-update-manifest-json-action/README.md

-# poi-check-version-files-action
+# poi-update-manifest-json-action
-Checks the `version.txt` matches with the one in `package.json`.
+Update the updater manifest JSON with the version provided.

 ## License
 Licensed under the MIT License.